stana/django-akuna-components/README.md

     register_component(generic_update_factory, is_a='UpdateFactory')

-If no 'UpdateFactory' defined, will fall back to django CBV generic UpdateView form_valid() and content update.
+If no 'UpdateFactory' defined, generic django CBV UpdateView form_valid() method will be used when updating content.

 ComponentDeleteView